 Religious discrimination occurs when people treat others differently solely based on their religious affiliation.
-In the workplace, this can manifest as negative reception of religious beliefs, religious practices, and any requests for accommodation of these beliefs.
+In the workplace, this can manifest as a negative reception of religious beliefs, religious practices, and any requests for accommodation of these beliefs.
 It also includes being treated differently during the employment process – such as not being hired for believing (or not believing) in a certain religion.

 Examples of religious discrimination are: